Thirteenth Amendment:

 will always find excuses to deficit spend and will never pay off

+the debt!
 As long as the politicians

 are spending "other people's money" derived through income taxes